Neethlingshof Estate: Recent history

 During the early years of the new millennium, the vineyards were renewed, much replanting was done, and a new system of water management was created.
 Winemaker Philip Constandius saw at the time “a huge potential for shiraz”, and he also said that pinotage showed more of its pinot noir characteristics here.
 A pinotage-malbec blend was envisioned at the time.

 In 2002, the estate had two ranges, the Lord Neethling range, with three wines, all of which received at least four stars in the John Platter South African Wines 2003, and the Standard range, some of which also received four stars and even included a Gewürtztraminer, and a Weisser Riesling Noble Late Harvest, with botrytis enrichment, which was said to have received multiple awards.

 In 2008, De Wet Viljoen was the winemaker along with Lauren Snyman.
 Viljoen started in this job in 2003, and Snyman in 2006.
 The replanting programme was half completed and expected to be finished by 2011, “already earning dividends”.
 The Weisser Riesling Noble Late Harvest was by now elevated to the Lord Neethling range, and earning the same 4 ½ stars as in 2002.

 In 2012, Viljoen shared winemaking duties with Lauren Snyman.
 The Platter wine guide lauded the estate for keeping their Gewürtztraminer and Riesling vines, which in a dryland vineyard were said to be “valuable assets”.
 The top wine range had now been renamed the Short Story collection, and the Noble Late Harvest wine, now renamed Maria, had been upgraded to this top range.
 Maria is named after Maria Magdalena Marais, the resourceful and feisty young widow who took over the building of the Neethlingshof estate’s manor house after the death of her husband, Charles, in 1813.

+In 2022, the company was purchased by the Grands Chais de France Group.
+As of 2023, Mika Engelbrecht became the head winemaker, having studied beneath Viljoen.